-- Deadband High & Deadband Low: These two settings create an "outlet temperature" zone in which no Valve Position corrections will be attempted.
-This zone operates with an outlet temperature between Active Setpoint + Deadband High and Active Setpoint Deadband Low.
-(Range: 0 to 25°F for both) - Max Delta-T: Sets the maximum allowable difference between inlet and outlet water temperature (△T).
+- Deadband High & Deadband Low: These create an "outlet temperature" zone in which no Valve Position corrections will be attempted.
+Operates with outlet temperature between Active Setpoint + Deadband High and Active Setpoint - Deadband Low.
+(0 - 25°F for both) - Max Delta-T: Sets the maximum allowable difference between inlet and outlet water temperature (△T).
 If the unit reaches this limit, the fire rate will reduce to stay within the limit.
 The unit will shut down if it goes 20° above this limit.
-(Range: 20°F to 120°F)
+(20°F - 120°F)